ZachariahTheMagnificent/Official-Planet-Chili-Format/README.md

 # The official Planet Chili Coding Format!
  The official Planet Chili coding format is here!
-Now you too can code ~~close enough to~~ *exactly* like Chili with this tool!
+Now you too can code ~~close enough to~~ *exactly* like Chili with this .clang-format file!

  ## Usage
  Just place the .clang-format file in your project's root directory and open the project in Visual Studio.
 Now the editor should auto format your code to the Chili Gold Standard!